vrizo/uibook/docs/controller.md

 # Basic Controller :baby_chick:

-Once you finished your first [Uibook Page](configure.md), you're ready to write Uibook Controller.
+Once you finished your first [Uibook Page](configure.md), you’re ready to write Uibook Controller.
 This is a place where all Pages included and passed to UibookStarter :sparkles:

-Let's start with a Basic Controller.
+Let’s start with a Basic Controller.
 You can add Redux, Context, etc later in [Advanced Controller](#advanced-controller) section.

 1. Create `uibook-controller.js` file in `uibook/` folder